radus07/domain_hack/README.md

 # domain_hack

-A **domain hack** is a domain name that suggests a word, phrase, or name when concatenating two or more adjacent levels of that domain.
-For example, "bir.ds" and "examp.le", using the fictitious country-code domains .ds and .le, suggest the word birds and example respectively.
+A web application which depending on the inserted text, suggests the domain names.
+For example, if you input the text "birds" or "example", using the fictitious country-code domains ".ds" and ".le", suggests the domain names "bir.ds" or "examp.le" respectively.

 ## Build Setup